Step 7: Elements

 Adding a Donate Button and other types of components to your website requires a basic knowledge of HTML and CSS, as the code snippets need to be added to the code of your website.

 If you have an existing donation button on your website, we recommend replacing it with a Donate Button component from the Elements library.
-We describe this process in more detail in step 10.
+This process will be described in more detail in step 10.

 Continue to Step 8: Settings →